Glossary: Postulate Mechanics

 —A—

-To assimilate is to “make similar” by establishing harmony, consistency and continuity.
+To assimilate is to “make similar.”
 An example of assimilation occurs when you pour water having different temperatures in the same container.
 The cold water in the mixture gains heat and the hot water loses heat such that the water in that container, after some time, arrives at an equilibrium temperature.
-In the mind, the equilibrium may be defined as oneness (continuity, consistency and harmony).
-When a person spots a misconception and looks at it more closely, all ideas in that misconception tend to assimilate and arrive at oneness.
+In the mind, the equilibrium may be defined as oneness (harmony, consistency and continuity).
+When a person spots an anomaly and looks at it more closely, all ideas and emotions in that anomaly tend to assimilate and arrive at oneness.
 When sensations are assimilated they provide clearer perceptions.
 When perceptions are assimilated they provide clearer memory.
 When memories are assimilated they provide clearer experience.
 When experiences are assimilated they provide clearer knowledge.
-When knowledge is assimilated it results in wisdom that has no substantiality.
-[Chapter 4]
+When knowledge is assimilated it results in knowingness.

 ATTENTION